 Community and Culture

 An enriching experience was participating in the community life.
 On Sundays, we attended the Bethel Baptist Church in Mbale.
-The service was marked by loud, joyful worship – an impressive experience.
-The music and joyful singing of the congregation left a lasting impression.
+The service was marked by loud, joyful worship –

 Mother-child group

 In the project itself, I led an initial Bible study group with the staff, which had the character of a home group.
 I also participated in the weekly “Family Group.”
 Here, up to an estimated hundred visitors of all ages gathered, almost exclusively women.
+The topics directly addressed the problems of the people in Uganda, giving us an interesting insight into the local culture.

 Equally fascinating was the mother-child group at the Amuka project, which lovingly cared for the disabled children.
 At these moments, the warmth and solidarity of the Ugandan community became particularly evident to us.